mantas-done/laravel-apm/readme.md

 The main goal of Laravel APM is to find which code to optimize to reduce server load in production.
 APM stands for application performance monitoring.

-Laravel APM can show pages that have the biggest impact on server load, which pages spent the most time in SQL queries and other stats.
+Laravel APM can show pages that have the biggest impact on server load, also pages that spend the most time in SQL queries and some other stats.

-Running this package in production almost doesn't have any impact on server load.
-Moreover it is probably the only free self hosted Laravel APM.
+Running this package in production has minimal impact on server load.

 ## Technical

-This package logs every user request, also queue and cron job execution in a file (storage/app/apm/apm-2020-01-01.txt).
-Logging adds an overhead of 1 ms to each request (0.001 second).
+This package logs every user request to a file (storage/app/apm/apm-2020-01-01.txt).
+On average logging adds an overhead of less than 1 ms to each request (0.001 second).
-Log file is parsed only when viewing the dashboard.
-Parsing is quite fast, file is parsed over 100,000 lines per second.